Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - Open `PlanesControllerTests.cs` file

 - Place your cursor at the end of the file, after the last unit test `}`.
-Should be `GetById_ReturnsNotFound()` method created in previous step.
+This should be the `GetById_ReturnsNotFound()` method created in previous step.

     ```csharp
     public class PlanesControllerTests